albasyir/accelbyte.io-fullstack-test/README.md

 # Abdul Aziz Al Basyir Test's

-Thanks for reviewing!, this created from scratch and as we know my app that i build maybe need improvement (yea always for any app need improvement) please lemme know feedback and we can build great things together!
+Thanks for reviewing!, i glad to see you here, i hope you enjoy this project.

+## Challange Description

+see **Instruction.pdf** file at this current folder for more details

+## What i build ?

+### 🏗 Docker Compose

+Dont touch any Ops!, feel enjoy to use it, just make sure you have docker installed

+### 🪛 Env Settings

+Your PC is your Castle, this project is customable for your PC

+### ✨ From Scratch

+Real blank folder 🔥, there's no npx or something that auto generate

+### 💎 Great UI

+This project using Vuetify as UI Framework!, Looks simple as material design!

+### 🦸‍♂️ VS Code Auto Config

+this project provide `.devcontainer.json` means you can open the container made easy and all plugins already installed in few minutes!, Happy coding ❤️

-## How to start ?
+## How to get started ?

-Just `docker compose up --build` and see the magic
+Just `docker compose up --build` and visit `http://localhost:3000` (default setting) or change the port that you use on .env

-## Challange Desc

-see **AccelByte Technical Test - Fullstack Dev - Dec 2020.pdf** file for more details